 Take a Self-Guided Tour

 Wondering what the buildings were used for?
-For Public History Days, Northern State Researcher A. Muia authored a 28-page Hub Drive walking tour booklet in full color, including the history and function of the buildings, historical highlights, patient voices, interior and exterior photographs, a campus map, and more.
+Northern State Researcher A. Muia authored a 28-page Hub Drive walking tour booklet in full color, including the history and function of the buildings, historical highlights, patient voices, interior and exterior photographs, a campus map, and more.

-Walking tour booklets are on sale at the Sedro-Woolley Museum and the Skagit County Historical Museum for $5.00.
+Walking tour booklets will be on sale at the event, and can also be purchased at the Sedro-Woolley Museum and the Skagit County Historical Museum for $5.00.

 The museums are always looking for volunteers!